Al-Sabaa wa Arbain

-Al-Sabaa wa Arbain (السبعة وأربعين, Kurdish: Seba û Erbîyn) is a town in southern al-Hasakah Governorate, northeastern Syria.
+Al-Sabaa wa Arbain (السبعة وأربعين) is a town in southern al-Hasakah Governorate, northeastern Syria.

-Administratively, the town belongs to the Nahiya al-Shaddadah subdistrict of the al-Hasakah District.
+Administratively, the town belongs to the Nahiya al-Shaddadah subdistrict of the al-Shaddadah District.
 At the time of the 2004 census, it had a population of 14,177.
 Nearby localities include al-Shaddadeh to the east.

 Civil war

 On 10 January 2023, joint forces of the US-led coalition and forces of the SDF launched a counter-terror operation in the village, where 2 ISIS fighters had barricaded themselves inside a house.
 One ISIS militant killed himself by detonating a suicide vest and the other was shot dead by the joint forces.